erikzaadi/erikzaadi.com/content/posts/2017/Sane-versioning-in-NodeJs.md

 !['Take package.json to /dev/null'](/images/take-package-json-to-dev-null.jpg)

-At the CI build, before creating the artifact to be uploaded (service or npm package), we bump the `package.json`'s version withe latest git tag, using the following command:
+At the CI build, before creating the artifact to be uploaded (service or npm package), we bump the `package.json`'s version with latest git tag, using the following command:

 ```bash
 npm version --no-git-tag-version $(git describe | cut  -c 2- | awk -F \- '{print $1};')